Writer | Director – Michael Bentham

 Mark’s television credits include HBO’s

-Most recently, Mark finished shooting the Netflix series Pine Gap which will be showing on ABC.
+Most recently, Mark finished shooting the Netflix series Pine Gap.
 He has featured in Cleverman (Series 2) from GPTV Productions and the acclaimed second season of Top of the Lake; China Girl directed by Jane Campion and Ariel Kleiman.

 Joel Chalmer – Tom Wren